Title: Count and Baron

 Marie the eldest married to Dr. Philip Attard Montalto, and had four

 children, Edward, Patricia, Victoria and Deborah.
-Eileen married to Chev.
+Eileen Sant Fournier married to

-A. Busietta and had 3 children, Hadrian jr., Rowena and Fiona.
-Anthony de
+A. Busietta and have 3 children, Hadrian jr., Rowena and Fiona.

 Conti Fournier married to Elisabeth nee' Anastasi and had three children,